Loss of smell (anosmia)

 Your nose and an area in the upper throat have special cells that contain odor receptors.
 When these receptors detect smells, they send a message to the brain.
 The brain then identifies the specific smell.

 Any problem in this process — a stuffy nose, a blockage, inflammation, nerve damage or a brain function condition — can affect your ability to smell normally.

 Problems with the inner lining of your nose

-Conditions that cause temporary irritation or congestion of the mucous membranes lining the inside of your nose are the most common cause of loss of smell.
-These may include:
+Conditions that cause temporary irritation or congestion inside your nose may include:

 - Common cold

 - Hay fever (allergic rhinitis)